 Another essay for my college English Literature class, this time a comparison between Heathcliff and Caliban of Shakespeare’s ‘The Tempest’.
-Quite sure this is a first draft and the essay title is very generic so don’t expect anything brilliant.

 Compare the ways the writers present Heathcliff and Caliban in WutheringHeights and The Tempest.